What is Autism?

 2. Language and Communication:

 Impaired and deviant language and communication development - verbal and non-verbal.

-3. Thought and behaviour: Rigidity of thought and behaviour and poor social imagination.
-Ritualistic behaviour, reliance on routines, extreme delay or absence of pretend play.
+3. Thought and behaviour: Rigidity of thought and behaviour and poor social imagination, like ritualistic behaviour, reliance on routines, extreme delay or absence of pretend play.

-1. Social: Difficulties with social engagement that may appear in different ways.
+1. Social: Difficulties with social engagement may appear in different ways.

-This will include a person who is classically 'aloof', but also people who respond to social interaction, but may not be able to initiate it, though to the 'active but odd' person who seeks social interaction but is socially naive and cannot quite 'get it right'
+This will include a person who is classically 'aloof', but also a person who respond to social interaction, but may not be able to initiate it, through to the 'active but odd' person who seeks social interaction but is socially naive and cannot quite 'get it right'

 Others may appear at first to be very sociable, even socially indiscriminate.
 They may pester people (even strangers) with questions and monologues and approach people too closely, making no distinction for different levels of intimacy.
 Far from avoiding others, people on this level, especially as young adults, may be desperate for friends and may be vulnerable to abuse in their eagerness to have a 'friend' at any cost.
 These behaviours are clearly different, almost opposites in some cases, yet they all demonstrate a lack of social understanding.

 2. Language and Communication: Difficulties in all aspects of communication.

 The problem of autism concerns communication rather than language.
 At one end of the spectrum, a person may speak fluently, but their speech has odd intonation and may show echolalia (automatic reiteration of words or phrases which have been heard recently or in the past) and 'reversal' of pronouns - referring to themselves as 'you' and the person being spoken to as 'I' - (at least when very young).
 Their understanding is literal.
 To say you can do something 'standing on your head'; to tell someone 'Looks can kill' or describe a person as a 'bad apple' will cause confusion.